 Nap-time is when you can observe the very slow pace of life by strolling through the streets in light volume traffic, feeling the chilling breezes going through your hair, and seeing an idyllic Vietnam in the midday.

 Vietnam has about 10,000 loudspeakers.
-Loudspeakers are a throwback to the 1960s- 70s war years between N. Vietnam and S. Vietnam, when they delivered news and warned people to get into a bomb shelter for protection against attack from the air.
+Loudspeakers are a throwback to the 1960s- 70s war years between North Vietnam and South Vietnam, when they delivered news and warned people to get into a bomb shelter for protection against attack from the air.

 Nowadays, these loudspeakers still exist, with announcements covering a range of topics like residential clusters meetings, avian flu prevention, healthcare information and sanitation reminders all over Vietnam through the daily 6:30 AM and 5:30 PM broadcasts in a male or female voice.
 They begin and end with some beautiful music sort of patriotic rhythms.